emmanueladeniyi/KPMG-Virtual-Internship/README.md

 Task 2; Data Insights Targeting high value customers based on customer demographics and attributes.
 Task 3; Data Insights and Presentation Using visualizations to present insights.

-The data was successfully analysed according to the tasks, and the results were presented in a powerpoint slide I developed.
+The data was successfully analysed according to the tasks, and the insights gotten were presented in a powerpoint slide I developed.